jcfranco/jsapi-styles/README.md

 * [node/npm](https://nodejs.org/)
 * Working knowledge of Sass is highly recommended

-## Scripts
+## Setup

-* `npm install` - installs dependencies and lays out the Sass files for you to customize.
-* `npm run dist` - compiles all sass files and produces a distributable theme.
+Running `npm install` sets up the development environment, which will lay out the Sass theme files and launch a preview page that will automatically reload when making changes.

 ## Structure